 There were some really cute shops with a lot of merchandise that I haven’t seen anywhere else in the area.
 Next time, I’ll plan in time to shop and check some people off my Christmas list.

-While most attractions at Santa’s Wonderland are included, there are some that cost extra like the petting zoo, pony rides, and picture packages.
+While most attractions at Santa’s Wonderland are included, there are some that cost extra, like the petting zoo, pony rides, and picture packages.
 And, of course, there is food to be had.
-We found the food to be fairly reasonable (unless you’re having pizza which was $6 a small slice).
+We found the food to be fairly reasonable (unless you’re having pizza, which was $6 a small slice).
 My husband had a large burger that we felt was fairly priced.
-Special diets may want to plan ahead as lines can be long to wait in just to ask about allergy info.
+Those on special diets may want to plan ahead, as lines can be long to wait in just to ask about allergy info.
 I’d recommend emailing ahead of time to identify what you can eat.

 Plan time to sit down.
 There are movies playing and the live music was one of our favorite parts.
-The girls loved the music!
+The girls loved the music.
 They danced nonstop through the whole set.
+Grab a cup of hot cocoa and some cinnamon spiced pecans and let them go to town!

 7. Overwhelmed by Christmas?

 There’s a winery for that.
-Wonderland Winery is on site offering local wines to drink and to buy for home.
+Wonderland Winery is on site, offering local wines to drink and to buy for home.
 That takes care of half of my Christmas list!
+There are two locations at Santa’s Wonderland.
+The first is the “full winery” experience that is located in the main entry gift shop.
+There is also a satellite wine tasting location over near the dining area.

 8. Dress warmly for the NEW Frostbite’s Mountain snow tubing and to play on the Snow Playground!